fede2cr/CircuitPython_WifiCar/README.en.md

 Up to now we have a car that we can control via Web over Wifi.
 However the way we control this car is quite different from the way you would drive any other type of electric car like a GoCard or a Tesla.

 So we would like to create a small Python class that will handle the driving commands in a simpler way.
-We will also asume that this version of the robot doesn't have any type of sensors like a gyroscope or rotary encoders, which is why we must calibrate and aproximate the motion of the robot.
+We will also assume that this version of the robot doesn't have any type of sensors like a gyroscope or rotary encoders, which is why we must calibrate and approximate the motion of the robot.

 Loading this class is already being done automatically by the `boot.py` file.